isaacpitwa/100-days-of-code/log.md

 **Today's Progress**: Worked on the Landing pange of my portfolio[HTML and CSS].

-**Thoughts:** I am just getting started with the portfolio, you know everything seems to be going  pretty well.
+**Thoughts:** I am just getting started with the portfolio.
+Everything seems to be going  pretty well.
+However i have't figured out what to use as thr Logo for the website.

 **Link to work:** [Portfolio Website](https://isaacpitwa.netlify.app/)